-There can be no assurance that the Government of Alberta will not adopt a new royalty regime or modify the existing royalty regime, which may have an impact on the economics of the Corporation's projects.
+The Government of Alberta may adopt a new royalty regime or modify the existing royalty regime, which may impact the economic viability of the Corporation's projects.
 An increase in royalties would reduce the Corporation's earnings and could make future capital investments, or the Corporation's operations, less economic or uneconomic.
 See "Industry Conditions - Royalties and Incentives".